priyakalot/affective-computing-nlu/betterlistener/data/nlu.md

 - how dare you
 - you're not the only one suffering right now
 - stop focusing on yourself all the time
+- You seem angry
-- anger
+- You seem frustrated
-- frustration
+- You seem resentful
-- resentment
+- I hear resentment
 - indignation
-- outrage
+- You seem outraged
-- fury
+- You seem furious
-- bitterness
+- You seem bitter
-- rage
+- I hear rage in your voice
-- irritation
-- bewilderment
+- You seem irritated
-- unhappiness
+- You seem unhappy
-- revulsion
+- You seem revolted
-- hostility
+- I hear hostility in your voice
-- impatience
-- hatred
+- You seem impatient
+- It sounds like you hated that
-- frustrations
+- You seem frustrated
-- annoyance
+- You seem annoyed
-- discontent
+- You sound discontent
-- distrust
-- regret
+- It sounds like you regret something
-- hysteria
-- insecurity
-- grief
-- fear
-- disapproval
-- scorn
-- dismay
+- It sounds like you disapprove
-- rancor
+- You sound scornful
-- agitation
+- You seem agitated
-- cynicism
+- You seem cynical
-- animosity
+- I hear animosity in your voice
 - vitriol
 - loathing